UoMResearchIT/docker-introduction-archive/_episodes/docker-desktop.md

 Both containers in the list have a status 'Exited'.
 ![Containers list.](../fig/docker-desktop/17_containers.png)

-Some of you may be wondering why if we have only run the `hello-world` image, you can see there are two containers.
+You may be wondering why if we have only run the `hello-world` image, you can see there are two containers.
 One of the containers we named, and the other has some gibberish as a name (Docker generated this randomly).
 As mentioned before, the *image* is used as a template, and as many *containers* as we want can be created from it.
 If we go back to the 'Images' tab and run `hello world` again, we'll see a new container appear.